Luci6n/Cinema-Ticketing-System/README.md

-#GSB Cinema Ticketing System
+# GSB Cinema Ticketing System
-##Overview
+## Overview
 The GSB Cinema Ticketing System is a comprehensive application developed in C++ to manage cinema operations efficiently.
 This system provides distinct functionalities for both users and administrators, ensuring a smooth and streamlined experience for booking and managing movie tickets.

-##Features
+## Features
-#User Functionality:
+## User Functionality:
--Registration and Login:
+- Registration and Login:

---Users can create an account and securely log in to the system.
+-- Users can create an account and securely log in to the system.
 --Password-protected access to ensure user data security.
 -Movie Booking:
 --Browse and select from a list of available movies.